epicweb-dev/epicshop/packages/example/exercises/01.nested-routing/01.problem.outlet/kcdshop/README.md

 Ignore this directory...
-This is just for the KCD workshop app to work properly...
+This is just for the Epic workshop app to work properly...